A profile of up-and-coming Sale Sharks wing Arron Reed

 Who were your childhood heroes?

 Jonny Wilkinson and Brian O’Driscoll were the main two; I wanted to be like them.
-Even now, watching TV, I look what England players are doing and New Zealand players are doing, and see if I can learn off them.
+Even now, watching TV, I look at what England players are doing and at what New Zealand players are doing, and see if I can learn off them.

 RW Verdict: The Sharks clearly see huge potential in the winger given the long-term contract he signed recently.
-He should learn a lot from the back-three talent at the club, the likes of Denny Solomona, Mike Haley and Will Addison.
+He should learn a lot from the back-three talent at the club, the likes of Denny Solomona, Mike Haley (now Munster) and Will Addison (now Ulster).

 This article first appeared in the November 2017 issue of Rugby World.